EricssonXD/vs-code-updater/cline_docs/activeContext.md

 # Active Context

-## Current Work

-- Initializing the memory bank by setting up required documents.
+## What You're Working On Now

+- Developing the update-check functionality for the VSCode extension.

 ## Recent Changes

-- Created technical context and progress documents.
+- Updated product and technical contexts.
-- Recognized the need to add additional memory bank files.

 ## Next Steps

-- Develop system patterns documentation.
+- Refactor code as needed.
+- Implement and run integration tests.
+- Monitor user feedback for improvements.